p-lr/TrekMe/Readme.md

 The recording can be started or stopped from the control panel.
 When recording, the location service runs in the background.
 It continues even if TrekMe is stopped or paused.
+If you have Android 10 or above, you need to make sure that the location permission for TrekMe is set to "Allow all the time", and not just when using the app.
+Otherwise, some points won't be recorded and straight lines will appear on the track.

 An indicator reports back the status of the location service.
 A panel shows the list of recordings.

 From there, when selecting a track, four buttons at the bottom-left enable you to :